 Step six: add cabage

 Heat the broth in a big pot, and add cabbage.
-Cook young vegetable for 10 min, on the low heat, under the lid.
+Cook vegetable for 10 min, on the medium heat, under the lid.
 The young cabbage cook for 5 min.

 Step seven: serve the nettle soup by Etnocook